Spectrum Management in the Civil Sector

 *Please note the reduction in course duration from ten days in previous years, to eight days.
 The FCC will present as much of the course content related above as possible within the condensed timeframe.

 Participants will be able to: (1) understand the appropriate principles of national civilian radio spectrum management systems; (2) understand the automated station and equipment authorization process; (3) learn how to deal with the general public for information dissemination and radio interference complaint purposes; and (4) initiate or review civilian statutory and regulatory policies for new or expanded radio services, and be aware of the latest technology in telecommunications arenas.

-Managerial and technical with technical emphasis
+Managerial and technical with a technical emphasis